ea35/ea35/README.md

 - 📌 I am interested to apply my diverse background to solve technical and scientific challenges and improve our understanding of data.

-- 🎯 Let's spread love 💜 for programing :computer:, learning :seedling: & science :telescope:
+- 🎯 Let's spread love 💜 for science :telescope:, learning :seedling: & programing :computer:.
+-
 - :zap: In my free time, I enjoy nature, painting and learning new languagues. :sunny: :running: :paintbrush: :book:

 ---